epintos/nft-game-smart-contract/README.md

 ## NFT Game Solidity Smart Contract

 This is a practice project where I explore and experiment with various Solidity concepts.
-The idea is inspired by an older project on [buildspace](https://buildspace.so/).

 Developed a smart contract to simulate a basic game using NFTs.
 - User can mint certain characters with abilities.